 Flevy Management Insights Case Study

-Public Relations Revamp for Boutique Lodging Brand in Competitive Market
+Case Study: Public Relations Revamp for Boutique Lodging Brand in Competitive Market

 Mark Bridges | Public Relations

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Public Relations to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR The boutique lodging provider struggled with brand reputation and media presence, leading to inconsistent messaging and missed opportunities.
 The new strategy achieved a 30% increase in media impressions and a 20% rise in positive coverage, underscoring the need for effective PR and digital engagement, as well as improved revenue impact measurement.